-- (i) The Disclosure Document has been filed with the Board (SEBI) along with the certificate in the prescribed format in terms of regulation 22 of SEBI (Portfolio Managers) Regulation 2020. - (ii) The Purpose of the Document is to provide essential information about the Portfolio Management Services (PMS) in a manner to assist and enable the investor in making informed decision for engaging a Portfolio Manager. - (iii) The Document contains necessary information about the Portfolio Manager, required by an investor before investing. - (iv) Investors should carefully read the entire document before making a decision and should retain it for future reference. - (v) Investors may also like to seek further clarifications after the date of this document from the Portfolio Manager. - (vi) Latest Disclosure Document is available on the website of the Company.
+- (i) The Disclosure Document has been filed with the Board (Securities and Exchange Board of India, SEBI) along with the certificate in the prescribed format as per the requirement of the Fifth Schedule and Regulation 22 of SEBI (Portfolio Managers) Regulations 2020. - (ii) The purpose of the Document is to provide essential information about the Portfolio Management Services (PMS) in a manner to assist and enable the investor in making informed decision for engaging a Portfolio Manager. - (iii) The Document contains necessary information about the Portfolio Manager required by an investor before investing. - (iv) Investors should carefully read the entire document before making a decision and should retain it for future reference. - (v) Investors may also like to seek further clarifications after the date of this document from the Portfolio Manager. - (vi) Latest Disclosure Document is available on the website of the Company.